junlarsen/jun.codes/src/content/blog/kickstarting-rust-on-aws-lambda.md

 ## Web Services on Lambda with Axum

-[The Axum framework][axum-rs] is a web framework built on top of the Tokio, Tower, and Tower HTTP stacks.
+[The Axum framework][axum-rs] is a web framework built on top of the Tokio, Tower, and Tower HTTP ecosystem.
 The project lies under the Tokio organization, and it's built on technologies we're already using.
 It's also instrumented with Tracing, which makes it a perfect fit.
-This time we'll re-built the Lambda function using Axum, and we'll use the `lambda_http` crate to adapt the Axum service to a Tower service that can be passed to the Lambda runtime.
+This time we'll re-build the Lambda function using Axum, and we'll use the `lambda_http` crate to transform the Axum router to a Tower service that can be passed to the Lambda runtime.

 First, we'll add the necessary dependencies to our project.